department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/content-presentation.md

 - Button(s)

 ### Read-only cards
 Read-only cards often contain dynamic, time-sensitive information such as appointment details or claim/appeal status.
-They can also contain financial data like balances.
+They can also communicate financial data like balances.

 Some examples of read-only cards include:

-Content (Featured content is the only card type represented in Drupal) Promo
+- Content
+- Promo
-Appointment
+- Appointment
-Facility locator
+- Facility locator

 ### Interactive cards
 While interactive cards are visually similar to read-only cards, they serve very different purposes.
 Interactive cards contain form elements like input fields, checkboxes, and/or buttons, and are most often used for adding, editing, or deleting chunks of information.
 Some examples of interactive cards include:

-List and loop
+- List and loop
-Selectable list item
+- Selectable list item

 ### Card do's and don'ts